-The SEND policy.
+The provision for SEND is funded by the school budget.
+Funds are deployed to implement the SEND policy.
 The following principles have been identified to support this:

-Staff deployment
+- Staff deployment

-SENDCo management time
+- SENDCo management time

-Resources including assessment & supporting children
+- Resources including assessment & supporting children

-Staff training
+- Staff training

 Each year, there is an allocation for resources and training in line with the school development plan, performance management reviews and the needs of our vulnerable children that identify training needs.